 syntactic sugar for these forms.
 The construct

-'‹expression› (note the single quote) gets expanded to
+(note the single quote) gets expanded to

-(quote ‹expression›), and similarily
+, and similarily

-the construct ,‹expression› with a leading comma
+with a leading comma

-gets expanded to (unquote ‹expression›).
+gets expanded to (unquote ‹expression›)

 This is fairly easy to do, so let's see what changes we